ucsd-spelman-summer-research/ucsd-spelman.github.io/program/expectations.md

 Take your training seriously; any behavior that endangers humans or animals or the laboratory environment will not be taken lightly and may lead to your being asked to leave the lab.

 ## General summer schedule
 Activities are listed as facilitated by UC San Diego Psychology (Psych) or the UCSD STARS program (STARS).
+More specifics about the STARS summer schedule can be found [here](https://grad.ucsd.edu/diversity/programs/stars/schedule1.html).

 ### Pre Summer Research
 February-March (Psych): Initial zoom conversations with Matched Faculty and lab will be used to introduce Spelman students.